teamsnap/teamsnap-javascript-sdk/docs/collections/assignments.md

 ### Params
-* `assignmentIds`: [string, object] - string of assignmentIds to unset the current active member from. can also be an object.
+* `assignmentIds`: [string, object] - string of assignmentIds to unset the current active member from.
+Can also be an assignment object.
 * `callback`: [function] - callback to be executed when the operation completes.

 ### Examples